-These tools and powers broadly align with those applicable to relevant financial institutions in the EEA under the BRRD, although HM Treasury and the Bank of England have already elected to diverge from certain provisions under BRRD following the UK's withdrawal from the EU.
-Under the Banking Act, substantial powers have been granted to HM Treasury, the Bank of England (including the PRA) and the FCA (together, the Authorities) as part of the SRR.
+Under the Banking Act, substantial powers have been granted to the Authorities as part of the SRR.
 These powers enable the Authorities, among other things, to resolve a bank or building society by means of the Stabilisation Options in circumstances in which the Authorities consider its failure has become likely and a resolution is considered to be in the public interest.
 In respect of UK building societies, the relevant tools available to the Authorities under these Stabilisation Options include:

-- (i) modified property transfer powers which also refer to cancellation of shares and conferring rights and liabilities in place of such shares; - (ii) in place of the share transfer powers, a public ownership tool which may involve (amongst other things) arranging for deferred shares in a building society to be publicly owned, cancellation of private membership rights and the eventual winding up or dissolution of the building society; and - (iii) modified bail-in powers such that exercise of the tool may be immediately preceded by the demutualisation of the building society through the conversion of it into a company or the transfer of all of its property, rights or liabilities to a company.
+- (i) modified property transfer powers which also refer to cancellation of shares and conferring rights and liabilities in place of such shares; - (ii) in place of the share transfer powers, a public ownership tool which may involve (amongst other things) arranging for deferred shares in a building society to be publicly owned, cancellation of private membership rights and the eventual winding up or dissolution of the building society; and

+(iii) modified bail-in powers such that exercise of the tool may be immediately preceded by the demutualisation of the building society through the conversion of it into a company or the transfer of all of its property, rights or liabilities to a company.